-Kibale National Park is found in Kamwenge district-western Uganda.
-The park protects moist evergreen rain forest on 766 square kilometers in size and is located between 1100 metres to 1600 metres in elevation.
+Kibale National Park is found in the Kamwenge district of western Uganda and is arguably the best place for chimpanzee tracking.
+The park is a tropical rain forest, covering 766 square kilometers in size and is between 1100 meters to 1600 meters in elevation.
 Despite encompassing primarily moist evergreen forest, it contains a diverse array of landscapes.
-Kibale is one of the last remaining expanses to contain both lowland and Montane forests and in Eastern Africa, it sustains the last significant expanse of Pre-Montane forest.
+Kibale is one of the last remaining expanses to contain both lowland and montane forests and in Eastern Africa, it sustains the last significant expanse of Pre-Montane forest.

 The park was gazetted in 1932 and formally established in 1993 to protect a large area of forest previously managed as a logged forest reserve.
 The park forms a continuous forest with Queen Elizabeth National Park.
 This adjoining of the parks creates a 180 kilometers wildlife corridor.

-Kibale Forest National Park has special features which include;
+Other special features in Kibale Forest National Park include;

-Magombe swamp located within the park is a top birders spot.
-It’s also famous for wildlife such as Chimpanzees, Red colobus, Black and White colobus, Red tailed monkey, Bushbucks as well as Mongoose.
+Magombe swamp Magombe swamp is located within the park and is a top birder’s spot.
 It has about 138 bird species that can be seen on nature walks within.
+It’s also famous for wildlife such as Chimpanzees, Red colobus, Black and White colobus, Red-tailed monkeys, Bushbucks as well as Mongoose.